carlaschroder/doc-index-com/index.rst

 Older ownCloud Server Releases
 ==============================

-This documents the *older* ownCloud releases.
+These are the older ownCloud releases.
 Users are encouraged to upgrade to the latest production release.

 ------------
 ownCloud 9.0
 ------------

-This documents the *previous production* version of ownCloud.
+This documents the previous production version of ownCloud.

 * `User Manual <https://doc.owncloud.com/server/9.0/user_manual/>`_ (`Download
   PDF <https://doc.owncloud.com/server/9.0/ownCloud_User_Manual.pdf>`_)